bellangerq/odette/README.md

 # Odette

-A modest attempt to create a WordPress theme.
+A minimalist blogging experience 📝